Skip to main content

-This article aims to provide a quick guide to implementing Kameleoon on your website.
+This article provides a quick guide to implementing Kameleoon on your website.
 The implementation process is straightforward, as it only requires adding a JavaScript installation tag to the HTML source code of your pages.

 Implementing Kameleoon into the HTML source code

-Our official recommended method is currently an Asynchronous tag with Anti-Flicker.
-This recommended implementation may not load Kameleoon in the fastest possible way (for this, you should consider our synchronous tag), but it is the safest.
+The recommended method for web experimentation is the Asynchronous tag with anti-flicker.
+This implementation may not load Kameleoon in the fastest possible way, but it is the safest.
 Using an asynchronous script guarantees that Kameleoon cannot block the load of your website.
 The added white overlay on the page "simulates" the effect of a synchronously loaded script, preventing flickering.
+To prioritize faster loading times, you can consider the synchronous tag instead.

-If your website uses multiple domains or subdomains, it is important to remember to include the additional cross-domain tracking code in the implementation script.
-Otherwise, Kameleoon will not work correctly if you intend to use session data across all your domains for advanced behavioral targeting purposes.
+If your website uses multiple subdomains, it is important to remember to include the additional unified session data across subdomains code in the implementation script.
+Otherwise, Kameleoon will not work correctly if you intend to use session data across all your subdomains for advanced behavioral targeting purposes.

 Adding any script or resource to your website naturally adds some extra load.
 However, at Kameleoon, our engineers have always placed a high priority on performance.
 They have dedicated countless hours to refining our code and technology to achieve the best possible results.
 We are confident that we offer the most performance-optimized solution on the market.
 For more information, you can refer to an external study.